kizu/kizu.ru/_posts/en/issues/2013-01-22-cursor-pointer.md

 ### Visual Feedback

 The main profit from changed cursor for me is the visual feedback.
-Ideally every custom element should change it's state on hover.
+Ideally every custom element should change its state on hover.
 For example it could be a background or color.
 However, in real life such could state could be absent or wouldn't differ much from the original state or happen with a transition, so there would't be feedback, or it wouldn't be obvious.

 But you surely would see when the cursor changes — this happens instantly and stable.
 The click that could follow the mouseover would be _intuitive_, otherwise the brain would need to match the position of the cursor with the element or spot the element's change and find out if it's a hover state over this element's active area or something else.